-Penny Siopis and Odili Donald Odita are among the artists showing on Prospect.4, the New Orleans biennial.
-This iteration of the biennial is titled The Lotus in Spite of the Swamp and is curated by Trevor Schoonmaker, 'P.4 takes the city’s distinctive character as a point of departure to investigate global concerns'.
+Penny Siopis and Odili Donald Odita are among the artists showing on Prospect.4, the New Orleans triennial.
+Titled The Lotus in Spite of the Swamp and curated by Trevor Schoonmaker, 'P.4 takes the city’s distinctive character as a point of departure to investigate global concerns'.

 Guy Tillim is included in Ex Africa, curated by Alfons Hug.
 Featuring eighteen artists from eight African countries, the exhibition seeks to highlight the connection between Africa and South America.

 Zanele Muholi features in The Photographic I – Other Pictures at S.M.A.K.
 (Stedelijk Museum voor Actuele Kunst).
-This exhibtion seeks to investgate the power of the still image as a means of examining the world.
+This exhibition seeks to investigate the power of the still image as a means of examining the world.

 Nicholas Hlobo, Serge Alain Nitegeka, Odili Donald Odita exhibit in Abstract Minded: Works by Six Contemporary African Artists curated by Osi Audu.
 The exhibition spotlights artists pursuing 'abstraction as a way of engaging in a broader conversation about art'.